bayyangjie/Web-Scraping-Apple-Store-Products/README.md

 The scrapped data is then exported to a excel csv file for analysis.

+Tools used:
+Visual Studio

+Libraries used:
 Beautiful Soup is used for reading the html content from the site and convert the data into a structured tree format.

+Extensions installed:
-Used Visual Studio extension 'Live Server' to view the actual webpage after loading the html file "apple_store.html" in Visual Studio.
+Used an extension 'Live Server' to view the actual webpage after loading the html file "apple_store.html" in Visual Studio.

 ## Creating a virtual environment
 A virtual environment (venv) is created for working within that space for the project.
 Libraries/dependencies are all installed specifically for the project only.